w3c/wpsig/spc-psd2.md

 which roles.
 For example, when SPC is used with EMV® 3-D Secure, the Access Control Server (ACS) or issuing bank or card network might be the Relying Party.
 Or, within EMV® Secure Remote Commerce, the SRC System might be the Relying Party.
+Or, within open banking flows, the ASPSP might be the Relying Party.

 <img src="spc-general.png" alt="General SPC Flow Diagram; PUML source available"/>